Six Things Your Child Actually Should Know Before Kindergarten

 Up until this point, Jack has lived in a bit of bubble.
 The main associations he has had have been with family and members of our church – most of which come from similar backgrounds, situations, and beliefs.
 That’s not to say he hasn’t seen struggles and trials – because no one is immune from that – but it has been a bubble.

 Starting school introduces children to a whole new world of beliefs and people.
-I believe it’s important for our children to know that other people are different – they may talk or look different, go to different churches (or none at all), and their family situation may be different from theres.
+I believe it’s important for our children to know that other people are different – they may talk or look different, go to different churches (or none at all), and their family situation may be different from theirs.
 It’s important for them to know that it’s okay to have differences – and that those are what make us unique.

 Standing up for yourself (respectfully)

-Just scrolling through social media, it seems that most people never learned how to stand up for themselves in a respectful away.
+Just scrolling through social media, it seems that most people never learned how to stand up for themselves in a respectful way.
 I see a lot of “my way or the highway and everyone else is wrong”, which is unfortunate.

 It’s important to know how to stand up for yourself and your beliefs.
 No one should ever feel belittled or pushed into a corner about things.
 I want my children to be strong